rodrigo-o/cmhd/README.md

 # CMHD
 Compact representation of Multidimensional data on Hierarchical Domains

-This repository is an attemp to implement a generalized form of the CMHD data structure presented and explainted in this papers:
+This repository is an attempt to implement a generalized form of the CMHD data structure presented and explained in this papers:

 - https://core.ac.uk/download/pdf/80522508.pdf
 - https://dsi.face.ubiobio.cl/mcaniupan/pdfs/SCCC2018CamReady.pdf